Under Eye Bags and Puffiness

 There is no need to think about the morning routine.
 The doctor said that there are various technologies that can effectively solve this morning face problem such as IPL devices.

 “There are IPL devices aimed at reducing the extra pigmentation and lasers and radiofrequency devices used to promote collagen production, tightening, and thickening of the area.
 This reduces the shadows created by loose, thin under eye skin that we all get as we all age.”
 Mauricio said.

-Surgery is the only solution to treat eye bags
+Surgery is the best solution for eye bags treatment

 Another good news for all the ladies reading this.
 This big cosmetic concern that comes out as we age when the skin loses can be treated by nonsurgical procedures.
 Mauricio said that there are procedures that will tighten skin under the eyes.

 “For patients with fair skin, laser treatments like Fraxel and Mixto fractional CO2 lasers significantly improve eyebags.”
 Mauricio said.